 You can install Mahara also using Docker.
 If you want to use this option, it is assumed that you already have Docker available.
 Therefore, only the Mahara-specific instructions for setting up Mahara with Docker are provided.
 The Docker images are a good basis for setting up Mahara in a Kubernetes environment.

-Mahara has been designed from the ground up to be an open, pluggable system.
-Creating new artefacts, authenticating against a custom system and much more can be implemented simply through writing a plugin that uses the appropriate core API.
-What this means is that it is free and easy for you to customise almost anything about Mahara to suit your needs.
+Mahara has been designed from the ground up to be an open and pluggable system.
+Creating new artefacts, authenticating against a custom system, and much more can be implemented through writing a plugin that uses the appropriate core API.
+What this means is that it is free, and you can customise almost anything about Mahara to suit your needs.
 Paid support is available through a network of Mahara Partners should you require it.

 The Mahara newsletter features individuals and institutions and their use of Mahara.
 You can subscribe to it or read it online.
 It is published four times a year, and you can contribute your ideas as well.

 You may wish to check the list of books or papers that have been published on Mahara or what others talk about in conference presentations.

 Contextual help is available throughout Mahara via the Help icon .
 Click on it to find out more about the action you are about to perform.

 2.10.
 Mahara und Barrierefreiheit¶